atiq-cs/blog/input/posts/shell/pwsh.md

 ps is equivalent to Get-Process or to List processes or doing `tasklist`.
 Stop-Proccess instead of taskkill

+Example of starting pwsh with an initiazation script or calling a script with an arg,

+    Start-Process pwsh -ArgumentList '-NoExit', 'Init-App.ps1 foo' -ErrorAction 'stop'

+above, `foo` is argument.

 ## Application Run Examples
 `Start` is an alias of `Start-Process`

+### Cmdlets
 ### Start-Process
 Here are some handy cmds,